 Krumkake freeze well.
 The trick is to allow them to cool completely prior to freezing them.
 Because they are so delicate, the cookies may be crushed if frozen in a freezer bag.
 A better option may be to freeze them in Tupperware.

 Need more delicious Christmas cookie ideas?
-Make sure you check out these adorable cornflake wreath cookies and these Assyrian traditional holiday cookies called kileche.
+Make sure you check out these adorable cornflake wreath cookies, these air fryer chestnuts, and these Assyrian traditional holiday cookies called kileche.

 ๐ฉ๐ผโ๐ณ Pro Tips